-The MakerSpace has two 3D printers available for use—the MakerBot 5th Generation and the Ultimaker 2+.
+The MakerSpace has two 3D printers available for use—the MakerBot 5th Generation, opens a new window and the Ultimaker 2+, opens a new window.
 While there are some minor differences between the two machines they are fairly comparable as far as quality and amount of time it takes to print.

 One of the biggest misconceptions about 3D printing is the amount of time it takes to produce an object.
 It's not a quick process.
 For example, printing a king or queen chess piece takes approximately one hour.